iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.8.6-0.8.7.md

 mysql> UPDATE domain SET transport='lmtp:unix:private/dovecot-lmtp' WHERE domain='abc.com';
 ```

-__IMPORTANT NOTE__: it requires new LDAP value or SQL column for mail users
+!!! note

-mentioned in this upgrade tutorial (LDAP: `enabledService=lmtp`, SQL:
+    It requires new LDAP value or SQL column for mail users mentioned later in
-`mailbox.enablelmtp=1`), so please finish this upgrade tutorial first, then
+    this tutorial (LDAP: `enabledService=lmtp`, SQL: `mailbox.enablelmtp=1`),
-you're safe to use LMTP.
+    so please finish this upgrade tutorial first, then you're safe to use LMTP.

 ### [OPTIONAL] Fixed issue: Postfix cannot resolve client IP address to DNS name on RHEL/CentOS